Outsourcing arrangements, third party and shared service providers

 The service agreement should:

-Note: If you are supplying a copy of a record to a service provider, consider whether or not you need to remove any confidential or personal information, including from the metadata (e.g. author details).
-Information should only be removed from a copy of a record, not the original source record.
+Note: If you are supplying a copy of a public record to a service provider, consider whether or not you need to remove any confidential or personal information, including from the metadata (e.g. author details).
+Information should only be removed from a copy of a public record, not the original source public record.

-Any records about the management of the service arrangement should also be sentenced against the most appropriate class in either your agency's core retention and disposal schedule or the GRDS.
+Any public records about the management of the service arrangement should also be sentenced against the most appropriate class in retention and disposal schedules you use.

-Any service provider that is a Queensland government agency should sentence their core and administrative records against their agency schedule or the GRDS as normal.
+Any service provider that is a Queensland government public authority should sentence the public records against their retention and disposal schedules as normal.

 Private service providers can manage any private records (i.e. their core and administrative records) as per their normal practices.